 Fabakary B Ceesay, Acting Secretary General and Communication Officer of NHRJ, said the Network has been legally operating in the Gambia for 13 years with it main parent body the Gambia Press Union.

 He recalled how they were inspired and motivated by then Chairperson of ACHPR Commissioner Salamata Sawadogo to form a Journalists body of human rights reporters and to work closer with the ACHPR.

-According to him, the former Chairperson Sawadogo’s proposal was due to the fact that at the time the Gambia has no National Human Rights Commission and human rights violation about the country was under reported.
+According to him, the former Chairperson Sawadogo’s proposal was due to the fact that at the time the Gambia has no National Human Rights Commission and human rights violations in the country was under reported.

-“We found it difficult to get information about Gambia’s human rights violation and at the Commission level, this was because there was no direct reporting to the Commission about rights violations in the Gambia.
+“We found it difficult to get information about Gambia’s human rights violation at the Commission’s level, this was because there was no direct reporting to the Commission about rights violations in the Gambia.